(505) 421-7442

 +17% Yield Boost in Romaine Lettuce Trial

 Every week for 12 weeks starting in July 2021, two groups of 27 plants were seeded in Oasis Rootcubes on an ebb-and-flow seedling table inside the greenhouse.
 Each pair of plant groups was transplanted into the NFT system, under the QD film and control films, at 21 days after sowing (DAS).
 In order to explore differences in growth rates over time, each transplant group was split into three subgroups, where each subgroup consisted of 9 plants.
 Each subgroup was harvested a week apart from the others in order to explore all stages of growth – early to late (mature).
 The staggered harvest times ranged from 39 DAS to 59 DAS.
-Separating the staggered harvests into DAS ranges allows a better understanding how development changes over time under the altered QD film spectrum.
+Separating the staggered harvests into DAS ranges allows a better understanding of how development changes over time under the altered QD film spectrum.
 Amongst 12 crop groups, a total of 35 individual harvests (subgroups) were made during the experiment.
-The first harvest was completed on August 20, 2021, and the final harvest was completed on November 23, 2021.
+The first harvest was completed on August 20, 2021, and the final harvest was completed on November 23, 2021, showcasing the effectiveness of high yield lettuce techniques and agricultural farming techniques.

 HARVEST DATA

 Staggered harvests were grouped into similar DAS ranges, as indicated in Table 2, such that four growth stages were explored: very early growth (39 DAS), early growth (44-46 DAS), mid growth (51-53 DAS), and late growth (56-59 DAS).
 Due to labor scheduling, the harvests were conducted ±2 days from the target nominal DAS.
-The maturity time for this lettuce species is 57 DAS according to seed purveryer Johnny Seeds, so these ranges represent harvest times up to a typical harvest time for a commercial grower; however, this 57-day maturity time can vary with sunlight intensity, seasonality, climate and other variables.
+The maturity time for this lettuce species is 57 DAYS according to seed purveyor Johnny Seeds, so these ranges represent harvest times up to a typical harvest time for a commercial grower; however, this 57-day maturity time can vary with sunlight intensity, seasonality, climate, and other variables, which are critical factors in growing romaine lettuce.

 *Table 2.
 Harvested wet weights, % difference and p-value for lettuce harvests from four growth stages. * indicates that the difference is not significant beyond a 95% confidence threshold.